Skip to main content

 (b) update the Onboarding Form as necessary such that the same remain true, accurate and complete.

-9.3 In the event that a particular Service has a specific change management process to address Changes to the relevant Service, its delivery or to the relevant Requirements such change management process shall be detailed on the specific Services Web Page and shall be complied with by both NHS Digital and the Connecting Party.
+9.3 In the event that a particular Service has a specific change management process to address Changes to the relevant Service, its delivery or to the relevant Requirements such change management process shall be detailed on the specific Services Web Page and shall be complied with by both NHS England and the Connecting Party.

-9.4 In the event that a particular Service does not have a specific change management process and in respect of any Changes to the manner of completion or content of the Onboarding Form or to this Connection Agreement NHS Digital will publish to the relevant Services Web Page:
+9.4 In the event that a particular Service does not have a specific change management process and in respect of any Changes to the manner of completion or content of the Onboarding Form or to this Connection Agreement NHS England will publish to the relevant Services Web Page:

 (a) full details of each Change; and